ttuan/awesome-books/README.markdown

-This is some awesome books I have ever read.
+This is some awesome books I have ever read or I have been recommended.

 If you have time, you should read them.